Team-EAD/Ticket-Reservation-System-Mobile/README.md

 # Mobile Application: User and Reservation Management

 Project Description:
 This mobile application is designed to streamline user management and reservation processes, catering to travelers' needs.
 It offers a range of features to enhance the user experience and facilitate efficient reservation management.
-Whether you're a traveler looking to book your next adventure or a back-office officer responsible for account reactivation, this application has you covered.
+Whether you're a traveler looking to book your next adventure or a back-office officer responsible for account reactivation.
 # Key Features:

 User Management: